 Our two facilities are conveniently located just minutes away from Historic Downtown Annapolis and we're just a short car ride away from Baltimore's Inner Harbor, Washington, D.C., and all surrounding airports.
-For more information regarding local accomodations, please visit the links to the right.
+For more information regarding local accommodations, please visit the links to the right.

-When you visit Hope House Treatment Center, we want you to connect with your loved one as they pursue active recovery.
+When you visit Hope House Treatment Centers, we want you to connect with your loved one as they pursue active recovery.
 In consideration of our treatment process, patient safety, and our recovery community as a whole, we have developed the following visitation policy.

 POLICIES AND GUIDELINES